CarKept

 Common MOT failure reasons for the FORD ALLIED

-The most common reason the FORD ALLIED fails its MOT is visibility — present in 42.4% of failed tests, most often logged as "does not clear the windscreen effectively ".
+The most common reason the FORD ALLIED fails its MOT is lamps, reflectors and electrical equipment — present in 33.7% of failed tests, most often logged as "Not working".

 Top MOT failure categories for the FORD ALLIED